ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As also discussed in {{ssec-authorization-response}}, this enables a Resource Server to unambiguously process a received access token, also in case the Resource Server runs multiple applications or application profiles that involve different scope semantics.

-The extended format is intended only for the 'scope' claim of access tokens (see {{ssec-authorization-response}}), for the cases where it takes as value a CBOR byte string, while it does not apply to the 'scope' parameter of token requests and token responses exchanged between a client and an Authorization Server.
+The extended format is intended only for the 'scope' claim of access tokens, for the cases where the claim takes as value a CBOR byte string.
+That is, the extended format does not apply to the 'scope' parameter included in ACE messages, i.e. the Authorization Request and Authorization Response exchanged between the client and the Authorization Server (see Sections 5.8.1 and 5.8.2 of {{I-D.ietf-ace-oauth-authz}}), the AS Request Creation Hints from the Resource Server (see Section 5.3 of {{I-D.ietf-ace-oauth-authz}}), and the Introspection Response from the Authorization Server (see Section 5.9.2 of {{I-D.ietf-ace-oauth-authz}}).

 The value of the 'scope' claim following the extended format is composed as follows.
 Given the original scope using a semantics SEM and encoded as a CBOR byte string, the corresponding extended scope is encoded as a tagged CBOR byte string, wrapping a CBOR sequence {{RFC8742}} of two elements.
 In particular: